lingo/silverstripe-showdown/README.md

 However, you may edit the _config.php so that this does not occur; you may then simply use the ShowdownPage type.

-To display other fields correctly on the front-end, you will need to adjust the templates manually.
+To display fields other than _Content_ correctly on the front-end, you will need to adjust the templates manually.

 ### Example ###
 **themes/THEME/templates/Layout/Page.ss**